Information for Incoming First Year Students

 - Scores are processed into the UA system several times a day.
 Check Next Steps 12-24 hours after testing.
 Note that your placement message in your Next Steps Center is based on the requirements for your current major and may not include all courses.

-- Student who need access to screen reading technology for testing should contact the Math Placement Office to access the test.
+- Students who need access to screen reading technology for testing should contact the Math Placement Office to access the test.
 This is not available through the Next Steps Center.

-- Students are to take this test without the assistance of any persons, textbooks, online materials, or any other assistance.
+- Students are to take the Math Placement test without the assistance of any persons, textbooks, online materials, or any other assistance.
 Any violation of this will be considered cheating and a violation of the UA Code of Conduct.
-There are can be serious consequences to artificially high placement testing scores.
+There can be serious consequences to artificially high placement testing scores.
 It is important to make an honest attempt at the test.
 Once you complete the test, your score is final regardless of any technical difficulties you may encounter during the exam.

-Options for Students Who Place into Math 100, or Who Want to Retest:
+Options for Students Who Place into Math 100